 - Every Tuesday from 2rd July to 27th August (last 3 departures with possibility of watching northern light) &

 - In September departures every Tuesday & Saturday – Special Northern lights departures

 * Price from Copenhagen (DKK 20.250,-)

 Day 1: Brattahlid

 We will pick you up at the airport and you will be transportet by motorboat through the Tunulliarfik Fiord to Qassiarsuk.
 The Fiord will normally be full of Icebergs.
 We will vist the ruins from when Erik the Red called this place his home.
 Brattahlid was the capital of the Viking Greenland, where Erik the Red settled in 985, at the beginning of the Viking Colonisation of Greenland.
 We will hike through town, which today holds about 100 inhabitants, mostly farmers.
 At night we stay at Leif Eriksson Hostel in Qassiasuk where we will also have our dinner.

 Day 2: Qaleralik Camp

 We will set our course towards the Qaleraliq Camp, whereto we will navigate through icebergs in the Tunulliarfik fiord.
-We stop in Narsaq, to visit the third most populated city in Southern Greenland, with about 1700 inhabitants.
+We stop in Narsaq, to visit the third most populated city in Southern Greenland, with about 1500 inhabitants.
 You will have time to visit the local market, furshops or just walk about town before we embark again, and leave for the Ice Cap.
-Upon arrival we will reach a spellbinding little camp, residing on a stretch of sand, which lies with spectacular views over the two fronts of the Qaleraliq Glacier.
+Upon arrival we will reach a spellbinding little camp, residing on a stretch of sand, which lies with spectacular views over the three fronts of the Qaleraliq Glacier.
 Here we will spend the night, so that our senses can soak up the setting and the roar of the Serac Icefall.

 Day 3: The Ice Cap